-A mobile geodatabase is a collection of various types of GIS datasets contained in a single file on disk that can store, query, and manage spatial and nonspatial data.
+A mobile geodatabase (.geodatabase) is a collection of GIS datasets contained in a single file on disk that can store, query, and manage spatial and nonspatial data.
 Mobile geodatabases are automatically available to all users of ArcGIS Pro and can be created using a variety of methods, including the Create Mobile Geodatabase geoprocessing tool and by creating a mobile geodatabase in a project folder.
 See Create a mobile geodatabase for the steps and for additional options to create a mobile geodatabase.

 - SQLite is a widely available, stable, and trusted database.

 - SQLite is open source in the public domain, so no licensing is required.